Discovery-led project re-designing subscription experience for new user behaviour patterns.

 50

-reduced subscription drop off
+Reduced subscription drop off

 by aligning subscription flow with customer habits, reducing decision making friction.